-Timely Warning - The Clery Act requires the campus community to be alerted of certain crimes in a manner that is timely and will aid in the prevention of similar crimes.
+Timely Warning - The Clery Act requires the campus community to be alerted of certain crimes in a manner that is timely, that withholds the names of victims as confidential, and that will aid in the prevention of similar crimes.

 A timely warning is issued when a crime involving Clery statistics presents a serious or continuing threat to students and employees.
-Timely Warnings may be issued for crimes required to be evaluated under the Clery Act.
-The decision to issue a Timely Warning will be considered on a case-by-case basis depending on when and where the incident occurred, when it was reported and the amount of information known by the Department of Public Safety.
+Timely Warnings shall be issued for crimes required to be evaluated under the Clery Act.
+The Department of Public Safety will be primarily responsible for creating and issuing timely warning notices, with input from the Vice Presidents' office.

+The decision to issue a Timely Warning will be considered on a case-by-case basis depending on when and where the incident occurred, when it was reported, and the amount of information known by the Department of Public Safety.
 Such notices shall be provided to students and employees in a manner that is timely, that withholds the names of victims as confidential and that will aid in the prevention of similar occurrences.
 For example, if an assault occurs between two students who have a disagreement, there may be no ongoing threat to campus community members and a Timely Warning would not be distributed.
 Cases involving sexual assault are sometimes reported long after the incident occurred, thus there is no opportunity to distribute a "timely" warning notice to the community.

-Emergency Warning/Notification - Any significant emergency or dangerous situation involving the immediate threat to the health or safety of students or employees on the campus would qualify for an emergency warning/notification.
+Emergency Notification - Any significant emergency or dangerous situation involving the immediate threat to the health or safety of students or employees on the campus would qualify for an emergency warning/notification.